sloely

 How To Grow Marigolds In Pots

-I am a big fan of growing companion plants such as marigolds, garlic and chives in pots so you can easily move them around to do pest control duty in different parts of the vegetable garden as needed.
+I am a big fan of growing companion plants such as marigolds, garlic and chives in pots as it means you can easily move them around to do pest control duty in different parts of the vegetable garden as needed.

 Where To Plant Marigolds In Your Vegetable Garden

-To get the full benefit of their organic pest control powers you need to plant marigolds in a range of places in your vegetable garden.
+To get the full benefit of their organic pest control powers you need to plant marigolds in a range of places around your vegetable garden.

-• To camouflage your carrots you really need to interplant marigolds so the marigold fragrance fully hides the carrots from the carrot fly.
+To camouflage your carrots you really need to interplant marigolds in between rows of carrots so the marigold fragrance fully hides the carrots from the carrot fly.

 Do Marigolds Always Need Full Sun?